-Working with solvents tied to cognitive problems for less-educated peopleMay 28th, 2012 in Neuroscience /
+Working with solvents tied to cognitive problems for less-educated peopleMay 28, 2012 in Medicine & Health / Neuroscience

 Exposure to solvents at work may be associated with reduced thinking skills later in life for those who have less than a high school education, according to a study published in the May 29, 2012, print issue of Neurology, the medical journal of the American Academy of Neurology.

 The thinking skills of people with more education were not affected, even if they had the same amount of exposure to solvents.